kazibwefrancis/Developers-hub/README.md

 # Flutter Development Assignment

-## Overview
-This assignment is designed to help interns learn the basics of Flutter development, UI design, data management, and app functionality over a three-week period.
-The goal is to build a functional task management app with persistent storage.

 ## Folder Structure
-The project structure includes multiple Flutter projects, each representing different tasks and concepts covered in the assignment:
+i placed the project in one repo having folders each with the assignments from week 1 through 3.The project structure includes multiple Flutter projects, each representing different tasks and concepts covered in the assignment:

 - `basicui` - Basic UI development with login screen.
 - `counterapp` - State management and basic interactivity.